wangwenx190/QtMediaPlayer/README.md

 **Notes for using the MPV backend**: libmpv needs [ANGLE](https://github.com/google/angle) (libEGL.dll & libGLESv2.dll) and Microsoft's shader compiler (d3dcompiler_XX.dll), you need to put them into the application directory.
 The latter is shipped with Windows SDK, the former is shipped with Google Chrome/Mozilla Firefox/Visual Studio Code/etc. If you want to build ANGLE yourself, [vcpkg](https://github.com/microsoft/vcpkg) is a good choice.
 If you want to play online media streams, you need to download [youtube-dl](https://github.com/yt-dlp/yt-dlp/releases/latest)'s executable and place it into your application's directory.

-About the [VLC](https://artifacts.videolan.org/vlc/nightly-win64-llvm/) backend: There has been quite some work on the initial porting of the VLC backend, but it comes to an dead end. libVLC recommends to use a separate window to do the rendering to get the best performance and experience.
+**Notes for using the VLC backend**: as for the [VLC](https://artifacts.videolan.org/vlc/nightly-win64-llvm/) backend, there has been quite some work on the initial porting of the VLC backend, but it comes to an dead end. libVLC recommends to use a separate window to do the rendering to get the best performance and experience.
 It also supports get the decoded data and do the rendering ourself, but after some testing, I found there is significant performance lost, just like libVLC's official documentation said.
 And we want to use QtRHI to catch up Qt's latest design, however, libVLC's design is not suitable for doing so.
 It supports custom rendering through Direct3D and OpenGL, but it works quite differently with QtRHI's design.
 In one word: the VLC backend is abandoned due to significant performance lost and incompatible design with QtRHI.

+**Notes for using the FFmpeg backend**: on plan, to be implemented.

 Recommended 3rd-party pre-built FFmpeg binaries:
 - **RECOMMENDED** [avbuild](https://sourceforge.net/projects/avbuild/files/) (desktop & mobile & embeded platforms, full featured & lite builds, shared & static libraries, LGPL & GPL)